Learn from an experienced instructor and with peers in scheduled online sessions.

 The Project Management Certificate Program is intended to enhance your project management skills through globally recognized processes and a proven framework for leading and directing projects and teams.
 You will learn the most up-to-date methodology for delivering project results within constraints such as schedule, budget and available resources.
 This program is industry-driven and takes learners through the essential processes in a logical and sequential way to prepare them to move up in their careers.
 While this is not a test-prep course, the program does provide the education requirements needed to sit for the Project Management Professional (PMP)® or the Certified Associate in Project Management (CAPM)® certification exams.
 This program is offered in the classroom conveniently in the evenings.

-This course is usually conducted in-person on campus, but has been updated for instructor-led online meetings over the summer and fall.
+This course is usually conducted in-person on campus, but has been updated for instructor-led online meetings during the COVID-19 pandemic.

 - Professionals seeking a career change